 “We’ve nothing to hide,” said the firm’s CEO Eugene Kaspersky.
 “With these actions we’ll be able to overcome mistrust and support our commitment to protecting people in any country on our planet.”

 The US government banned its agencies from using the firms’ product last month following reports that Russia had used its antivirus software to steal hacking tools from an NSA contractor’s computer.

 The firm denies it assisted Russia.
-Kaspersky speculated in an interview earlier this month that Russian hackers may have infiltrated the company’s systems after they identified the NSA tools as malware.
+Kaspersky speculated in an interview earlier this month that Russian hackers may have infiltrated the company’s systems and found the NSA tools they correctly identified as malware.